tomer196/GaUDI/README.md

 ```

 ## Usage
-First we need to train the unconditioned diffusion model and the time conditioned
+First, we need to train the unconditioned diffusion model (EDM) and the time-conditioned
-prediction model.
+property prediction model.

 ### Training
-1. set the required configuration in `utils/args_edm.py` and run:
+1. To train the EDM, set the required configuration in `utils/args_edm.py` and run:
 ```
 python train_edm.py
 ```
 This will take 4 hours to train on a single GPU for the cc-PBH dataset.
 The logs and trained model will be saved in `<save_dir>/<name>`.

-2. set the required configuration in `cond_prediction/prediction_args.py` and run:
+2. To train the predictor, set the required configuration in `cond_prediction/prediction_args.py` and run:
 ```
 python cond_prediction/train_cond_predictor.py
 ```
 The logs and trained model will be saved in `<save_dir>/<name>`.

 ### Validity evaluation
-We can evaluate the stability of the diffusion model by unconditional molecules generation
+To evaluate stability of the unconditional diffusion model,
-by updating the experiment name we want to evaluate in line 128 and run:
+updatie the experiment name in line 128 of `eval_validity.py` and run:
 ```
 python eval_validity.py
 ```